Diversification and Stochastic Dominance: When All Eggs Are Better Put in One Basket: Discussion

-The one-basket theorem connects to earlier results in the literature on stochastic dominance and risk aggregation.
-We now explore these connections and illustrate the scope of the theorem through two examples.
-Additional examples follow in the next section.\\ \\ As already mentioned in the introduction, the mixture case (corresponding to the concentrated portfolio) was also studied by \citet{chen2024stochastic}, who established relation~\eqref{eq:onebasket:dominance} for NLOD (negative lower orthant dependent) super-Fr{\'e}chet risks with possibly different marginal distributions, under the assumption that all risks share a common essential infimum equal to zero.
-In contrast, our result assumes independence, but applies to a broader class of distributions (see Proposition~\ref{lemma:frechet}), and does not require a common lower bound.\\ \\ The following example gives a concrete case where the result applies even though the risks have different essential infima. \begin{example}[Non-identically distributed Pareto risks] Let $X_1, \dots, X_n$ be $n \geq 2$ independent random variables such that each $X_i$ follows a Pareto distribution with shape parameter $\alpha_i \in (0,1]$ and scale parameter $\rho_i > 0$.
-The survival function of $X_i$ is given by $\overline{F}_i(x) = (\rho_i / x)^{\alpha_i}$ for $x \geq \rho_i$ and $\overline{F}_i(x) = 1$ otherwise.
-Since $\alpha_i \leq 1$, each $X_i$ has infinite mean.
-The essential infimum of each risk is $\rho_i$, which may vary across $i$.\\ \\ It can be verified that for each $i$, condition~\eqref{eq:onebasket:condition} holds for all $\theta \in (0,1)$.
-Since for any weight vector $\boldsymbol{\theta} \in \Delta_n$ the resulting subset weights $\theta_{\mu}$ all lie in $(0,1)$, it follows that the condition is satisfied for all relevant $i$ and $\mu$.
-As a result, the one-basket theorem applies in this setting, and the diversified portfolio induced by any $\boldsymbol{\theta} \in \Delta_n$ is larger than the corresponding concentrated one in the sense of first-order stochastic dominance, as given by relation~\eqref{eq:onebasket:dominance}.
-This yields a particularly simple lower bound for the survival function of the diversified portfolio:
+As already mentioned in the introduction, the mixture case (corresponding to the concentrated portfolio) was also studied by \citet{chen2024stochastic}, who established relation~\eqref{eq:onebasket:dominance} for NLOD (negative lower orthant dependent) super-Fr{\'e}chet risks with possibly different marginal distributions, under the assumption that all risks share a common essential infimum equal to zero.
+In contrast, our result assumes independence, but applies to a broader class of distributions (see Lemma~\ref{lemma:frechet}), and does not require a common essential infimum.\\ \\ The following example gives a concrete case where the result applies even though the risks have different essential infima. \begin{example}[Non-identically distributed Pareto] Let \(X_1,\dots,X_n\) be independent, where \(X_i\) is Pareto$(\alpha_i, \rho_i)$, with $\alpha_i \in (0,1]$ and $\rho_i > 0$ for all $i$.
+Since \(\alpha_i\le 1\), each \(X_i\) has infinite mean, and its essential infimum equals \(\rho_i\), which may depend on \(i\).
+Moreover, for each $i$ and for every $\theta \in (0,1)$, condition~\eqref{eq:onebasket:condition} holds.
+Hence it holds for all relevant subset weights \(\theta_\mu\in(0,1)\) whenever $\boldsymbol{\theta} \in \Delta_n$, so the one-basket theorem applies and yields \eqref{eq:onebasket:dominance}. \end{example} While this example highlights the flexibility of the theorem, our result also covers the traditional setting where the risks are identically distributed.
+In this scenario, the concentrated portfolio has the same distribution as any individual risk, and the comparison reduces to evaluating whether a single risk is stochastically dominated by a weighted average of its iid copies.
+As mentioned earlier, this case has been studied by \citet{ibragimov2005new}, \citet{chen2025unexpected}, \citet{chen2024stochastic}, \citet{muller2024some}, and \citet{arab2024convex}.\\ \\ A notable departure from prior work is that the one-basket theorem does not require the stochastic dominance relation to hold uniformly across all admissible weight vectors.
+Instead, it identifies a set of conditions that can be tested for any specific weight vector.
+If these conditions are satisfied, first-order stochastic dominance is guaranteed, regardless of whether they fail under other allocations.
+This relaxation allows us to establish dominance results for distributions beyond the reach of existing results.\\ \\ To illustrate this phenomenon, let $X_1,\ldots,X_n$ be iid copies of an integer-valued random variable $X$, with survival function